Adillwma/SDx4/README.md

 </div>

 ### Dynamic Tileshifting
-To overcome the issues with a simple tiling strategy descrived above, I developed a method of dynamic tileshifting where a number of tiles are selected to cover the image as before, taking into account the padding size, however with the tiles bounded to the image, and the padding dynamically calculated for each tile based on a minimum target overlap set by user.
+To overcome the issues with a simple tiling strategy descrived above, SDx4 is built round a method of dynamic tileshifting where a number of tiles are selected to cover the image as before, taking into account the padding size, however with the tiles bounded to the image, and the padding dynamically calculated for each tile based on a minimum target overlap set by user.

 Every tile therfore is filled with image data, solving the distortion due to tiles full of padding on the right and bottom edge of the image.